digiaiiris/tuntilukkarihelp/README.md

 ## v3

-Installation:
-- Edge extension can be installed easily from Microsoft Edge Add-ons page

 Usability:
-- Hours field should accept also comma as decimal separator
 - User options to save changes manually instead of applying them automatically
 - Work entry deletion can be undone
 - Helpful hints in the UI pointing to corresponding documentation chapters